vsilaev/tascalate-concurrent/README.md

 All of `myValueGenerator`, `myConsumer`, `myActtion` will be executed using `myExecutor`.

-b.	`CompletableTask.complete(T value, Executor executor)`

-Same as above, but the starting point is a resolved `Promise` with the specified value:
+b.	`CompletableTask.complete(T value, Executor executor)` Same as above, but the starting point is a `Promise` completed with the specified value:
 ```java
 CompletableTask
    .complete("Hello!", myExecutor)